-Source Name DEP Source ID # Source Type Location of Source Well #1 4123000-01G Groundwater Crystal Spring Well Well # 3 4123000-03G Groundwater Crystal Spring Well Field Well # 4 4123000-04G Groundwater Crystal Spring Well Field Well # 5 4123000-05G Groundwater Crystal Spring Well Field
+Source Name DEP Source ID # Source Type Location of Source Well # 1 4123000-01G Groundwater Crystal Spring Well Field Well # 3 4123000-03G Groundwater Crystal Spring Well Field Well # 4 4123000-04G Groundwater Crystal Spring Well Field Well # 5 4123000-05G Groundwater Crystal Spring Well Field

 The Hanson Water Department makes every effort to provide you with safe and pure drinking water.
 To improve the quality of the water delivered to you, the Department adds potassium hydroxide for pH adjustment.
-The groundwater in Hanson is naturally corrosive (i.e. it has a pH of less than 7.0), therefore, untreated water has a tendency to corrode and dissolve metal piping.
+The groundwater in Hanson is naturally corrosive (i.e., it has a pH of less than 7.0), therefore, untreated water has a tendency to corrode and dissolve metal piping.
 This not only damages the internal plumbing of your home, but can also add harmful metals, such as lead and copper, to your water.
 By adding potassium hydroxide, we are able to raise the raw water pH to a non-corrosive level, thereby reducing lead and copper levels.
-In 2006, the Department tested the tap water of 25 homes in the distribution system for lead and copper.
+The Department was not required by the Massachusetts Department of Environmental Protection (DEP) to monitor for lead and copper in 2007.
+However, in 2006, the Department tested the tap water of 25 homes in the distribution system for lead and copper.
 All the homes tested were well below EPA contaminant limits.